EmergentOrder/onnx-scala/README.md

 C) at least one, eventually many backend implementations of ONNX accessible from the JVM.

+Currently there is a rough sketch of an [nGraph](https://github.com/NervanaSystems/ngraph) backend, which is capable of running a single ReLU node network, based on the new nGraph JavaCPP Preset.

 All together, these should enable model inspection and modification, extra compile-time assurances, mixing/matching of backend operator implementations and integration into JVM-based production systems, for a start.

 ## Getting Started